 In 2009, the 200th anniversary of Lincoln’s birth, the Mint is planning to introduce a new reverse!
 Always popular; this series is red hot as there is speculation that the new Lincoln Cent reverse will stimulate additional interest in this series and higher prices for the better dates is on the way!

-A pleasing problem-free middle-grade example of this American classic.
+A pleasing example of this classic 'key' date.

 CAC.
 Bright lavender-red luster and overall high quality gives this Gem outstanding eye appeal.